prem568/personal-portfolio/README.md

 * npm is used to published, discover, install, and develop node programs.

-* lite-server is a Lightweight development only node server that serves a web app, opens it in the browser, refreshes when html, injects CSS changes using sockets, and has a fallback page when a route is not found.
+* lite-server is a Lightweight development only node server a web app, opens it in the browser, refreshes when html, injects CSS changes using sockets, and has a fallback page when a route is not found.

 ## How to Install Node.js and npm on Windows